shalz2023/Git_Practical_Exam/README.md

 ## 1. Pull and Merge difference
 --> Make example of pull request and two branch merge event.
 #### Steps:
-    1. Create a feature branch add index.html file.
+    1. Create a feature branch test1, test2 and test3.
-    2. Commit the feature branch and push it in remote repository.
+    2. Commit the all feature branch changes and push it in remote repository.
     3. Create a pull request on github.
-    4. Merge the feature branch with main branch.
+    4. Merge the test1 branch with main branch.
+    5. Similarly merge test2 and test3
 ## 2. Rebase
 --> Try to rebase feature branch with master branch
 #### Steps:
-    1. I am in main branch then created rebase.html.
+    1. In main branch create rebase.html.
     2. Checkout feature branch named "rebase".
     3. Then commit the rebase branch and push it in remote repository.
     4. Now to rebase feature branch with master branch using "git rebase main" command.